w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 ![Replication](./img/svg9.svg)

-Each data block is independently replicated at multiple DNs in order to improve performance and robustness
+Each data block is independently replicated at multiple DNs in order to improve performance and robustness.

 * Replication is aware of the cluster topology